HOLISTIC APPROACH DEVELOPS THE “WHOLE” CHILD TO BE THE BEST VERSION OF THEMSELVES AND SUCCESSFUL INDIVIDUALS THAT CONTRIBUTE TO THE COMMUNITY

-The Khalsa Academy Wolverhampton is a Sikh ethos school that welcomes students from diverse cultures, religions and socio economic backgrounds.
+The Khalsa Academy Wolverhampton is a Sikh ethos school that welcomes students from diverse cultures,

 A spokesman said: “We are an inclusive Sikh ethos school where academic excellence, personalised pathways and personal development, provide students with the knowledge and transferable skills to benefit society.”

+Staff take an holistic approach that develops the “whole” child to be the very best version of themselves.
 The Khalsa Academy Wolverhampton (TKAW) has developed an innovatory and aspirational curriculum vision.
 The overall priorities are to provide an outstanding curriculum: